Jake2411/CyberSec-Year2/2nd Year/Database Administration and Security/Assessment Notes/Assessment.md

 First a registered server needs to be added.
 Add this through the SQL Server 2022 that should be downloaded as well as SSMS.
 Make sure to tick the box that says 'Trust this source' or you will get an error.

-# Part 1 - Importing data
+# Task 1 - Importing data

 ![[Pasted image 20231031140734.png]]
 *First step to importing data is creating a new database and calling it whatever you want (I have called mine 'CyclingSheffield') - then right click on the database you have created, and as seen below, click on import data.
 This will open the Import/Export data.*